In a Nutshell

 Getting multiple estimates can help you make sure you get the best price.
 You can get estimates from the dealer where you’re considering buying your vehicle, as well as from other dealerships that sell your car’s make and model.
 For example, if you have a Toyota, your local Toyota dealer may be willing to buy your vehicle back from you.
 Consumer Reports also suggests taking the vehicle to a used-car dealer, because they’re often looking to buy well-kept vehicles with low mileage.

-And if you plan to buy a new car from the same dealership that’s buying your old car, make sure the dealer doesn’t mark up the price of the new vehicle to make up for the trade-in amount they gave you.
+If you plan to buy a new car from the same dealership that’s buying your old car, make sure the dealer doesn’t mark up the price of the new vehicle to make up for the trade-in amount they gave you.
+Negotiate the sale price of the car you want to purchase and your trade-in offer separately to help prevent a scenario like this.

 Once you’ve agreed on a price for your trade-in, it’s time to close the deal.
 If you’re buying a new vehicle from the dealer and getting a credit for the trade-in value, make sure this is clearly listed in your contract and that the right amount has been deducted from the price of your new vehicle.